NeCeN/Fade/Readme.txt

 #Fade project

-Slideshow animation test in Javascript with two div.
+Slideshow animation test in Javascript with two divs or HTML objects.